Cognigy/Documentation/docs/en/docs/insights/global-filter.md

 It is possible to select hours for the chosen timeframe.
 This might be helpful if you need to narrow the result to a more precise range.

-To define date, and hours, and minutes, do the following:
+To define a date and times, such as hours and minutes, proceed as follows:

 1. Click the global time frame filter at the top right corner next to the user menu to open the list of time frames.
 2. Click **Custom Period** for setting an individual time frame.